 Zero Waste Daniel is a New York based clothing designer and zero-waste lifestyle pioneer who uses pre-consumer waste sourced from New York City’s garment industry, as well as other hard-to-recycle materials, to create his line of genderless clothing and accessories that send nothing to landfills.

-His story and brand went viral in 2017 with more than 35 million views worldwide on NOW THIS, INSIDER, MASHABLE, and BUZZFEED.
+His story and brand first went viral in 2017 with more than 35 million views worldwide on NOW THIS, INSIDER, MASHABLE, and BUZZFEED.

 Daniel continues to inspire change and make headlines by growing the mission of ending waste culture and redefining the meaning of “sustainable design” as a call to action for all who wish to participate.

 As of 2022, his projects have been featured on CNN, THE BBC, and GOOD MORNING AMERICA; as well as in global publications such as FORBES, VOGUE, and THE NEW YORK TIMES.

 “I don't make work that hurts people, or oppresses people, that makes someone hate their body or their face, or that pollutes someones water.
 I'm willing to work with what we’ve got, I don't care how long it takes, I care that you look good.
 I care that it's made here, that it’s made fair.” - ZWDaniel

 Pollution is a problem in the fashion industry.
 The council for textile recycling said that more than 70 pounds of textiles per US citizen are going into landfills annually.
 That means over 21 BILLION pounds this year alone.